The Best Dish Wand Brush: A Buyer's Guide

 Beyond being non-scratch, the scrubber itself needs to be durable.
 A head that flattens, frays, or falls apart after a few uses isn’t worth your money.
 Look for high-quality sponges and scourers that are built to last through many dishwashing sessions.
 Some even have unique textures or shapes designed to make rinsing food particles out of the sponge easier, which helps it stay cleaner for longer.

-Replaceable Heads vs. a Whole New Wand
+Replaceable Heads or a New Wand: Which Is Better?

 When the scrubber head eventually wears out, what do you do?
 Some dish wands are designed to be completely disposable, but the most cost-effective and eco-friendly options feature replaceable heads.
 Instead of throwing away the entire plastic handle every time the sponge gets grimy, you can simply pop off the old head and snap on a new one.